G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{erson} re-identification (ReID) refers to a large-scale image retrieval task, aiming to match a specific pedestrian from multiple non-overlapping camera views \cite{Ye2021VisibleInfraredPR,Wang_2019_AlignGAN}.
-It has picked up momentum in computer vision for its great value in video surveillance and security application \cite{Khan2016PersonRF,article}.
-Currently, most conventional ReID methods \cite{Shen_2018_ECCV,Xu_2018_CVPR,Tay_2019_CVPR,Luo_2019_CVPR_Workshops,Jin_2020_CVPR} dedicate to RGB-based cross-view matching task, where all the images are captured by visible cameras in the daytime \cite{Ye2020CrossModalityPR}.
-However, poor illumination (e.g., at night-time) often significantly deteriorates the recognition performance of visible cameras \cite{Liu2016TransferringDR}.
-Alternatively, The technique of infrared imaging provides an effective and inexpensive way to collect images robust to lighting conditions change \cite{Wu2018CoupledDL}.
-Consequently, matching person images across different sensing mechanisms raises the problem of RGB-Infrared cross-modality person ReID (RGB-IR ReID).
+\IEEEPARstart{P}{erson} re-identification (ReID) refers to a large-scale image retrieval task that aims to match specific pedestrians from multiple non-overlapping camera views \cite{Ye2021VisibleInfraredPR,Wang2019RGBInfraredCP}.
+It has picked up momentum in recent years for its widespread use in video surveillance and public security \cite{Khan2016PersonRF,article}.
+Currently, most ReID researches \cite{Shen2018PersonRW,Xu_2018_CVPR,Tay_2019_CVPR,Luo_2019_CVPR_Workshops,Jin_2020_CVPR} dedicate to conventional RGB-based cross-view matching tasks that use images captured by visible cameras in the daytime \cite{Ye2020CrossModalityPR}.
+However, poor illumination (e.g., at night-time) could degrade the recognition performance of visible cameras \cite{Liu2016TransferringDR}.
+With the widespread use of dual-mode cameras in recent years, infrared (IR) pedestrian images captured by IR imaging sensors, robust enough to illumination variations \cite{Wu2018CoupledDL}, have provided an effective and inexpensive complement to RGB images taken from visible-light cameras.
+Therefore, it becomes necessary to match IR person images with their RGB counterparts from disjoint cameras, which we call it the RGB-Infrared cross-modality person ReID (RGB-IR ReID) problem.